 Once the analyst has constructed the AERMOD input file and the hourly emission rate file for roadway and parking facility sources, the analyst can then import those files into AEDT which will combine the input with all the airport sources and execute AERMOD.
-Refer to the AEDT User Guide for more information on importing the .inp and .hre files associated with roadway, parking facility, and/or construction sources.
+Refer to the AEDT User Manual for more information on importing the .inp and .hre files associated with roadway, parking facility, and/or construction sources.
 It is important to note that although the analyst is required to define source groups in the AERMOD input file (.inp), AEDT will not currently create a PLOTFILE or POSTFILE to output the pollutant concentrations associated with a specific source group.
 Even if the analyst supplies PLOTFILE and POSTFILE information into the AERMOD input file (.inp), AEDT will not import that information.
-If the analyst wishes to obtain the pollutant concentration contributions from roadway, parking facility, or construction sources, then the merged .inp and .hre files with the combined airport sources (e.g., Aircraft, GSE, Stationary Sources) and on-road/off-road sources (e.g., roadways, parking, and construction) can be found in the following directory.
+If the analyst wishes to obtain the pollutant concentrations from roadway, parking facility, or construction sources, then the merged .inp and .hre files with the combined airport sources (e.g., Aircraft, GSE, Stationary Sources) and on-road/off-road sources (e.g., roadways, parking, and construction) can be found in the following directory.

-$C: AEDT \setminus DATA \setminus STUDYNAME @ local host \setminus Output\Files \setminus METRICRESULT\JOBID$
+C:\AEDT\DATA\username\STUDYNAME@localhost\Output_Files\METRICRESULT JOBID